 I started transmitting the PAN message, in which I stated that the Captain's intentions would follow shortly.
 My message was acknowledged instantly, first by St Mawgan who then automatically assumed charge of the frequency, and then by several other stations who chipped in briefly just to acknowledge that they too had heard the message.
-Other aircraft possibly listening out on the same freqeuncy were ordered to "QRT PAN" - "Maintain radio silence, emergency in progress".
+Other aircraft possibly listening out on the same freqeuncy were ordered to "QRT PAN" - which meant "Maintain radio silence, emergency in progress".
 I heard no reply from Gibraltar but that caused me no surprise because we were probably within the HF skip distance (too technical to go into here).
 I informed the Captain that my emergency message had been acknowledged.
 He then told me that there were no airfields in Spain within our reach because high mountains were in the way.
 Instead, his intention was to head south for Oran, a place in Algeria I had never heard of, but one of the staff navigators knew there was an airport there.

 While I was broadcasting to the ground stations in plain language that we were heading for 'Oran in Algeria', the captain himself broke in on the intercom to order the whole crew to "Prepare for ditching" because he was not sure we had sufficient height even to reach Oran on our two remaining serviceable engines.
 He ordered me to upgrade the PAN message to SOS.
 I transmitted an SOS message a couple of times, each time updating our course, speed and height which I could read for myself off the pilots' instrument panel.
 By that time we were getting very low, 1,000 feet above the sea the last time I looked at the altimeter, but I could see through the pilots' windscreen the North African coast appearing through the haze.
 I can honestly say that I didn't feel any alarm because I was too engrossed in what I was doing.